z0w0/helm/README.md

 ## Features

-* Allows you to express game logic dependent on input in a straightforward manner, treating events as (almost) first class objects (the essence of FRP).
+* Allows you to express game logic dependent on input in a straightforward manner, treating events as first class values (the essence of FRP).

 * Vector graphics based rendering, allow you to either write art designed for any resolution or still load generic images and render those as you would with any pixel-based direct blitting game engine.

 * Straightforward API heavily inspired by the Elm programming language.
 The API is broken up into the following areas:

-  * `FRP.Helm` contains the main code for interfacing with the game engine but also includes some utility functions and `FRP.Helm.Color` and `FRP.Helm.Graphics` in the style of a sort of prelude library, allowing it to be included and readily make the most basic of games.
+  * `FRP.Helm` contains the main code for interfacing with the game engine but also includes some utility functions and the modules `FRP.Helm.Color` and `FRP.Helm.Graphics` in the style of a sort of prelude library, allowing it to be included and readily make the most basic of games.

   * `FRP.Helm.Color` contains the `Color` data structure, functions for composing colors and a few pre-defined colors that are usually used in games.

   * `FRP.Helm.Graphics` contains all the graphics data structures, functions for composing these structures and other general graphical utilities.

   * `FRP.Helm.Keyboard` contains signals for working with keyboard state.

   * `FRP.Helm.Mouse` contains signals for working with mouse state.

   * `FRP.Helm.Text` contains functions for composing text, formatting it and then turning it into an element.

   * `FRP.Helm.Window` contains signals for working with the game window state.

 ## Example

-The following examples is the barebones of a game.
-It shows how to create an accumulated state that depends on the values sampled from signals (e.g. mouse input and such).
+The following example is the barebones of a game.
+It shows how to create an accumulated state that depends on the values sampled from signals (e.g. mouse input).
 You should see a white square on the screen and pressing the arrow keys allows you to move it.

 ```haskell